 Barangay Cristo Rey

-Cristo Rey is formerly known as Camp O’Donnell, a former Naval Transmitting Facility of the United States of America by virtue of the 1947 Military Bases Agreement between the Philippines and the United States of America which is well recognized in World History.
+Formerly known as Camp O’Donnell, Cristo Rey used to be a naval Transmitting Facility by virtue of the 1947 Military Bases Agreement between the Philippines and the United States of America which is well-recognized in World History.

-On August 7, 2003, the Sangguniang Panlalawigan members of the Province of Tarlac unanimously approved the Provincial Ordinance No. 004-2003, an Ordinance creating O’Donnell Resettlement Area in Barangay Aranguren an independent barangay to be named Barangay CRISTO REY.
+And come August 7, 2003, the Sangguniang Panlalawigan Members of Tarlac unanimously approved the Provincial Ordinance No. 004-2003, creating O’Donnell Resettlement Area in Barangay to be named Barangay Cristo Rey.

 Trackback from your site.